Nirdor/udacity_carND_LaneLines/writeup.md

 A possible improvement would be to draw a line by selecting two stable points on found line segments instead of averaging the slopes.

 Another potential improvement could be to reduce unwanted line segments by choosing better parameters for the houghlines function instead of filtering them by slope.

+### 4. Challenge

+For the challenge I adjusted the mask, because at the bottom of the image is the engine hood.

+Also i tried a segmental approach for selecting,interpolating and drawing the lines.